kaysond/spki/README.md

 * `spki list` - List all of the certificates signed by the Intermediate CA, including expiration times and revocation times
 * `spki verify (certificate | file-prefix)` - Dump the certificate information and verify the chain of trust using the Root CA->Intermediate CA chain.
 Can be specified as a file or as the prefix used in `spki create`
 * `spki export-pkcs12 <file-prefix>` - Export the key, certificate, and CA chain file to pkcs12 format
-* `spki export-truststore <file-prefix>` - Export CA chain file to pkcs12 format compatible with java expectations
+* `spki export-truststore <file-prefix>` - Export CA chain file to pkcs12 format compatible with java expectations.
+Requires keytool (bundled with java)
 * `spki revoke (certificate | file-prefix) [reason]` - Revoke the specified certificate. `reason` can be one of: `unspecified`, `keyCompromise`, `CACompromise`, `affiliationChanged`, `superseded`, `cessationOfOperation`, `certificateHold`.
 This command automatically regenerates the Intermediate CRL
 * `spki revoke-intermediate [reason]` - Revoke the Intermediate CA certificate. `reason` can be one of the options above.
 This command automatically regenerates the Root CRL
 * `spki list-crl` - Dump information about the CRL's and the revoked certificates